Breaking News | Imo North: Confusion as APC gets two candidates

 In a related development, the court, on Friday, upheld the nomination of Chief Abel Ebifemowei, as candidate of the APC for the Bayelsa Central Senatorial by-election.

-The court, in a judgment by Justice Okon Abang, dismissed a suit Oyowei Manfred filed to challenge Ebifemowei’s nomination.
+The court, in a judgement by Justice Okon Abang, dismissed a suit Oyowei Manfred filed to challenge Ebifemowei’s nomination.

 The court held that the plaintiff failed to prove that the 1st Defendant failed to resign from the Nigerian Air Force before he participated in primary election the APC conducted on September 3.